kougianos/ds-thesis/README.md

 OR

-2. **Download .exe file created with Pyinstaller.**
+2. **Download .exe file created with Pyinstaller (works only on Windows).**
-Windows-only, you don't need to have anything else installed on your machine.
+You don't need to have anything else installed on your machine.
 - Download file from https://grizzledwizard.eu/docs/kougianos_thesis.zip (~350MB)
 - Unzip file.
 - Open folder and locate file named *mainCLI.exe*, and double click on it.